 Specifically, May 7th, the tentative launch of Black Widow.
 A date that is both closer to and farther away than it seems.
 If Disney wants six weeks of promotional activity, they need to start advertising by the end of March.
 That’s not long!
 On the other hand, we still have almost three full months to vaccinate folks and open theaters.

 Which is why I listened closely to Bob Chapek on Disney’s earnings call.
 He echoed Dr. Anthony Fauci in anticipating that the general population could be vaccinated as early as April.
 Indeed, only two weeks ago, Fauci wasn’t anticipating that the general U.S. population would be vaccinated until mid-summer.
 That’s because the current administration is absolutely under-promising so they can over-deliver.
 In Fauci’s case, he said, “If current vaccination rates hold, we won’t be vaccinating general population until the summer.”
 But, as he surely knew, vaccination rates were not holding.
 They’re growing every week!
 Again, over-delivering on under-promising.

 If the general population is getting vaccinated, and presumably all the high risk groups have been vaccinated, then it seems fairly reasonable that deaths will be very low by May, meaning theaters could reopen in New York, Los Angeles and other big cities.

 But will they?
 And if not, does Black Widow move back again?

 Honestly, I would still bet on that.
-It’s easier to assume studios will be more risk averse than not.
+It’s easier to assume studios will be more risk-averse than not.
 They want a guarantee of theatrical revenue.
-Or does Disney won’t move Black Widow, but add the “Premium Access Window”.
+Or does Disney not move Black Widow, but add the “Premier Access Window”.
 Any and all of those options are on the table.